atahf/Sabanci-University/README.md

 # Sabanci-University

-In this repository I will share my homeworks' solutions throughout my journey in CS major.
+In this repository, I will share my homework solutions throughout my journey in a CS major.